 \section{Related Work}

-\textbf{Datasets for 3D Visual Grounding.} To facilitate 3D visual grounding, we introduce the Cross3DVG dataset, which is created by combining the RIORefer dataset, annotating indoor 3D scenes from 3RScan~\cite{Wald2019RIO}, with the existing ScanRefer dataset~\cite{chen2020scanrefer} dataset (see details in Section~\ref{sec:dataset}).
-In Table~\ref{table:datasets}, we provide a comparison between the existing 3D visual grounding datasets and our Cross3DVG dataset.
-In general, 3D visual grounding datasets are mainly created by language annotating existing 3D datasets, such as Matterport3D~\cite{Matterport3D}, SUN RGB-D~\cite{Song_2015_CVPR}, and ScanNet~\cite{scannetdata}.
-These 3D datasets are often created using different 3D data acquisition methods (e.g., Matterport, Kinect, and Structure Sensor).
-REVERIE~\cite{Qi_2020_CVPR} is a large-scale remote object grounding dataset containing 21k natural language descriptions for instructing embodied agents to locate target objects in photorealistic 3D indoor environments.
-SUN-Spot~\cite{Mauceri_2019_ICCV} and SUNRefer~\cite{liu2021refer} focus on object localization within single-view RGB-D images captured inside buildings or houses.
-Compared to these datasets using RGB and RGB-D images from 3D environments, Nr3D~\cite{achlioptas2020referit_3d} and ScanRefer~\cite{chen2020scanrefer} use dense 3D scans of ScanNet captured by Structure Sensor on an iPad.
-In particular, ScanRefer contains the longest and largest number of descriptions.
-However, despite real-world applications often employing various sensors, existing 3D visual grounding datasets mainly consist of 3D data acquired by a single type of 3D scanning system.
-In contrast, Cross3DVG consists of two different types of 3D datasets to evaluate the generalization capabilities of 3D visual grounding methods across diverse 3D datasets.
+\textbf{Datasets for 3D Visual Grounding.} To benchmark cross-dataset 3D visual grounding, we create the RIORefer dataset, with annotated descriptions to indoor 3D scenes from 3RScan~\cite{Wald2019RIO}.
+Table~\ref{table:datasets} presents a comparison of existing visual grounding datasets and our RIORefer dataset.
+In general, 3D visual grounding datasets are created with language annotating existing 3D datasets, such as Matterport3D~\cite{Matterport3D}, SUN RGB-D~\cite{Song_2015_CVPR}, and ScanNet~\cite{scannetdata}.
+These 3D datasets can be created using different 3D data acquisition methods such as Matterport camera, Kinect, and Structure Sensor.
+REVERIE~\cite{Qi_2020_CVPR}, a large-scale remote object grounding dataset, includes 21k natural language descriptions for instructing embodied agents to locate target objects in photorealistic 3D indoor environments.
+SUN-Spot~\cite{Mauceri_2019_ICCV} and SUNRefer~\cite{liu2021refer} specifically support object localization within single-view RGB-D images captured inside buildings or houses.
+These datasets using RGB and RGB-D images from 3D environments.
+By contrast, Nr3D~\cite{achlioptas2020referit_3d} and ScanRefer~\cite{chen2020scanrefer} use dense 3D scans of ScanNet captured using Structure Sensor on an iPad.
+However, despite real-world applications often employing various sensors, existing 3D visual grounding datasets mainly comprise 3D data acquired using a single type of 3D scanning system.